Where to go in London if you want to skip the Fashion Week Insiders tips.

 I selected some of the coolest spots in London, far from the hustle and bustle around The Store X, where most catwalk shows will take place, so that you can enjoy the fantastic bars, restaurants and hidden gems the city has to offer without bumping into street style photographers shooting Instagram celebs and all.

-A trendy new restaurant on Portobello Road that serves a mix of modern European dishes cooked in a wood-burning oven.
+Gold is a trendy new restaurant on Portobello Road that serves a mix of modern European dishes cooked in a wood-burning oven.
 The four-story restaurant and late-night bar painted by Portuguese street artist Vhils are as cool as it gets.
-It’s definitely on the top of our list on where to go in London!
+It’s definitely on the top of our list of where to go in London!

-This French restaurant with Russian influences in North London is from the team behind The Wolseley and The Delaunay, so you can be sure you will eat some pretty good food.
+This French restaurant with Russian influences in North London is from The Wolseley and The Delaunay team.
+Therefore, you can be sure you will eat some pretty good food!

 An exciting concept; 10 Heddon Street is a space with a lovely terrace outside where restaurants can test their new ideas before opening a permanent space.
 Right now, the residents are David Carter and Chris Leach, who are serving Italian food with a British accent.

 Dinning is known for mixing traditional Japanese and modern European cuisines, creating Japanese tapas.
-The restaurant is hidden in a wonderful Mews off one my favourite London streets; Walton Street, in Chelsea.
+The restaurant is hidden in a wonderful Mews off one of my favourite London streets, Walton Street, in Chelsea.